Idaho: FBI Declines to Press Criminal Charges against CCA for Falsified Staffing Records

 As head of the Detention Officers' Association of Missoula County Union from 2009 to 2012, Boileau presided over a union complaint against Roderick protesting his promotion to supervisor despite Roderick's history of violence and prisoner abuse.

-Though the complaint cited evidence of the union's claims against Roderick—including jail video surveillance—Ibsen responded that he was "forced to ...
+Though the complaint cited evidence of the union's claims against Roderick—including jail video surveillance—Ibsen responded that he was "forced to conclude there is ...

 Study Finds Prison Education Beneficial to Utah Prisoners and Taxpayers